-St. Joseph Hospital, opened in 1966, was a multi-specialty, private hospital operated by a Catholic order of nuns in the sparsely settled northern area of Barbados on a 22 acre site.
+St. Joseph Hospital was a multi-specialty, private hospital operated by a Catholic order of nuns in the sparsely settled northern area of Barbados on an 22 acre site.
+It was opened in 1966.
 The hospital was closed in 1986 because of its unprofitability, and was sold to the Barbadian government in the same year.
-Since its closure, the government's plans for the hospital site have shifted depending on the political party in power - the Democratic Labour Party having moved to reopen the hospital for a brief period in the early nineties, providing obstetric and limited emergency services facility during their time in power between 1986 and 1994.
-The Barbados Labour Party, which favoured the hospital remaining closed as a way to rationalize public services, came into power in 1994 and promptly closed the hospital (Riley-Thornhill, 2010).
+Since its closure, the government's plans for the hospital site have shifted depending on the political party in power - the Democratic Labour Party having moved to unsuccessfully reopen the facility during their period in power between 1986 and 1994.
+The Barbados Labour Party, which favoured the hospital remaining closed as a way to rationalize public services, came into power in 1995 (Riley-Thornhill, 2010).
 The facility is currently in complete disrepair following a prolonged period of disuse.